delphidabbler/swag/docs/swag-data-structure.md

 _Attribute:_

-* `id` - the unique identifier of the category within the SWAG collection. **Note:** this identifier is also the (case sensitive) name of the category's sub-directory.
-It's not the best of design choices to make this assumption!
+* `id` - a positive integer identifier.
+Identifies the category uniquely within the whole SWAG collection.

 This tag must contain exactly one `title` tag, and nothing else.